Ali-boorboor/Ali-boorboor/README.md

 <p>
   I’m Ali, a junior front end developer.<br>
   I love building websites that are responsive, accessible, and engaging, using the latest technologies and best practices.<br>
-  I have experience working with HTML, CSS, JavaScript, tailwind, Sass and github and etc...<br>
+  I have experience working with HTML, CSS, JavaScript, tailwind, Sass and github and regex and...<br>
   I am always eager to learn new things and improve my skills :)<br>
   I'm recently gaining knowledge in keykavoos zaman apprenticeship.<br>
   If you are interested in working with me, please feel free to contact me.